jaydreyer/myearworms/content/earworm/Showdown_At_Big_Sky.md

 When I was younger and they played this a lot on the radio/MTV, I used to also get the "People, people" line lodged in my brain, too.
 Still do.
 "People, people...ring the bells!"
 This repeats over and over.
 All in all, not a bad song to become an earworm for thirty years.

 ### So about the song...
 Robbie Robertson was a mystery to me when this song came out in 1987.
-I was not familiar with his work in his most famous band, The Band.
+I was not familiar with his work in his most famous band, The Band, and I had never heard of him before.
+He wrote it after taking a really long sabbatical after The Band ended.
+The album was critically acclaimed and was even up for a Grammy when it came out.
+Over time I've come to appreciate the greatness of Robbie Robertson.

-### Buy it already!
+Let's go over a few accomplishments and interesting tid-bits:

+*  He's Canadian!
+*  Played in a touring band with Bob Dylan, including playing the infamous "Live at the Royal Albert Hall" show where audience members were pissed because Bob played electric guitar.
+Classic.
+*  Wrote the following songs for the Band - "The Weight", "The Night They Drove Old Dixie Down", and "Up on Cripple Creek".
+I can almost (almost!) guarantee you've heard those songs before.
+And if you haven't, you should.
+*  Collaborated on music production with Martin Scorsese for the films *Raging Bull*, *The King of Comedy*, and *The Color of Money*.
+*  Co-Wrote "It's in the Way That You Use It" with Eric Clapton for *The Color of Money*.
+The song went #1 in 1987.
+*  He's in the Canadian Juno Hall of Fame, the Rock and Roll Hall of Fame, and received a Grammy Lifetime Achievement Award in 2008 with The Band.